purs-nix/purs-nix/docs/purs-nix.md

 - `ps-pkgs`: The attribute set of all non-namespaced PureScript pacakges.
 - `ps-pkgs-ns`: The attribute set of all namespaced PureScript packages.
 - `purs`: A function for building your project.
-- `purescript-language-server`: A build of purescript-language-server that detects `flake.nix`/`shell.nix` files as an indication of the workspace root being a PureScript project.
 - `licenses`: This is included for convenience so you can pass the returned attribute set into a [package.nix](adding-packages.md#using-info).

 ### purs